Understand and Overcome People Pleasing

 What Causes People-Pleasing?

 Your people-pleasing reactions are not signs of being fundamentally weak.
-This pattern develops at the meeting of two forces: our external conditions that made self-expression feel risky, and an inner capacity for reading others' emotional states and instinctively adjusting to keep the peace.
+This pattern developed at the meeting of two forces: your external conditions that made self-expression feel risky, and an inner capacity for reading others' emotional states and instinctively adjusting to keep the peace.

 If you grew up in environments where love felt conditional on your compliance, or where expressing your needs led to rejection or conflict, standing firm in your own truth might immediately trigger old fears of losing connection.
 Instead of feeling and sitting with that vulnerability, you may automatically default to pleasing as a way to ensure emotional safety.